 Port City Charm

 Historic Charleston, South Carolina: It's a charmer.
-Walk the city and shop ‘til you drop, or settle in on a carriage or minibus tour to see the sights sans Google maps.
+Walk the city and shop 'til you drop, or settle in on a carriage to see the sights sans Google Maps.
 Grab a park bench or a patch of grass in Riley Waterfront Park, and watch the boats come and go.
-If gardens are your speed, you won’t want to miss the gorgeous landscaped ones at Middleton Place.
-Later in the day, wander over to FIG or Husk for a delicious dinner with your best pals—and don’t even think about skipping dessert.
+If gardens are your speed, you won't want to miss the gorgeous landscaped ones at Middleton Place.
+Later in the day, wander over to FIG or Husk for a delicious dinner with your best pals—and don't even think about skipping dessert.
 Need more reasons to visit Charleston?
 Here are 23.

 Hear that?
 Jackson's calling your name.
 For a fun weekend getaway, visit Mississippi's state capital, which has plenty of up-and-coming areas to explore.
 No visit to Jackson is complete without a stop in the Fondren District, where you'll find cool shops and restaurants like Saltine, Fondren Public, and Brent's Drugs diner and soda fountain.
 In the evenings, the latter turns into The Apothecary at Brent's Drugs (pictured), where you can find a menu of expertly mixed cocktails.
 Don't miss Lemuria Book Store or the Mississippi Museum of Art, either.